galericms/galeri/frontend/architecture.md

   - Owner name
   - Who can modify list
   - Markdown contents of the page
-    - Images will be hosted in site page directory
+    - Images can be hosted in site page directory
       - e.g. `/proj-1/img/foo.jpg`
+    - Or images could be hosted elsewhere, maybe POST the image and return the URL for it?

 ## Wireframes:
 See `../wireframes/GaleriSite.xcf`